 I hope this information is helpful to you.
 I respond to calls during weekdays and you can expect a call back as soon as possible, usually the same day.
 If you reach my confidential voicemail, please feel free to leave me a detailed message.
 I look forward to hearing from you.

 I hold a license as a psychologist in the state of Florida and am also a Clinical Fellow and an Approved Supervisor for the American Association for Marriage and Family Therapy (AAMFT).
-I am Certified as an Emotionally-Focused Therapy (EFT) Couples Therapist and am an EFT Supervisor-In-Training.
+I am Certified as an Emotionally-Focused Therapy (EFT) Couples Therapist and EFT Supervisor.
 I received my doctoral degree in Clinical Psychology in 1992 from the Florida Institute of Technology, completing my internship at the USF Counseling Center.
-I previously earned a master's degree in Counseling Psychology from Northwestern University (1984) and completed a clinical externship in structural-strategic family therapy through the Institute for Juvenile Research in Chicago (1987).
+I previously earned a master’s degree in Counseling Psychology from Northwestern University (1984) and completed a clinical externship in structural-strategic family therapy through the Institute for Juvenile Research in Chicago (1987).
 I am a member of the American Association for Marriage and Family Therapy, the American Psychological Association, and the Florida Psychological Association.
 I have previously served as a state Board Member for the Florida Association for Marriage and Family Therapy (FAMFT).

 My previous clinical experience spans 25+ years and has been in a variety of settings including community mental health centers, substance abuse treatment facilities, University counseling centers, inpatient treatment facilities, and private practice.
 I have been a faculty member at the University of Connecticut in their COAMFTE-accredited marriage and family therapy doctoral program, at North Carolina State University in their APA-accredited School Psychology program, and at the Florida School of Professional Psychology (FSPP).
 I also previously served as Dean for the FSPP School of Psychology and Behavioral Health and was the Program Chair for their APA-accredited Clinical Psychology program.